CoryBorek/JishyPack/README.md

 # How to install:

-Click the green "Clone or download" button.
-Unzip the file, and put the folder into your Minecraft resource pack folder.
+Click the green "Clone or download" button. __Unzip the file__, and put the folder into your Minecraft resource pack folder.
+(It is very important that you remember to unzip the file)

 ![CloneOrDownload](/readmeimages/CloneOrDownload.png)